BrianLitwin/GoodFirstIssue/README.md

 # GoodFirstIssue-Dev

-A wall-to-wall re-write of [goodfirstissue.com](http://goodfirstissue.com/) using React, plus some of the tools that [sourcecred](https://github.com/sourcecred/sourcecred), with the ulterior motive of gaining a better understanding of those tools.
+A wall-to-wall re-write of [goodfirstissue.com](http://goodfirstissue.com/) using React, plus some of the tools used by [sourcecred](https://github.com/sourcecred/sourcecred), with the ulterior motive of gaining a better understanding of those tools.

 ## Goals